Friday, October 16, 2009

-I am writing you this letter because my therapist said in must be done in order to bury the past.
-Not to sound sarcastic, but I do confess that I dig up the past occasionally, but I sure as heck don't go around digging up people!
-For a smart doctor, you were pretty stupid to let Igor pick out a brain, don't you think?
+I am writing you this letter because my therapist said it must be done in order to bury the past.
+Not to sound sarcastic, but I do confess that I dig up the past occasionally.
+However, I certainly do not go around digging up people!
+For a smart doctor, you completely lost all intelligence by letting Igor pick out a brain...don't you think?
 Oh, that's right - you didn't think!

 My bride left several years ago.
 She got that hideous streak in her hair dyed and started covering up her scars with some fantastic makeup.
 Pretty soon there were men flirting with her.I realize they found her attractive- in a sick and perverted sort of way.
 And I suppose they could give her things that I couldn't.
 (That is another bone I need to pick with you.
-Why did you ever exhume the body part of a man with ED?)
+If you know what I mean.)

 However, despite those setbacks, my life is improving as time goes on.
 I got hooked on Phonics, was awarded my GED, incurred a job washing airplane windshields, and finally got rid of those frightful lead boots.
 I have started running ( in my new Nike's) and am in better shape than the ten men that I am composed of.

 I have no regrets of my amazing birth and no animosity toward you or your lab assistant.
 There have been so many breakthroughs in science in the past century- that I can help but wonder how things would have been if I had been born fifty years later.